coding-dojo-data-science/dojo-env-setup/README.md

     - Once succesfully installed, you should see a command displayed telling you how to activate your new environment.

 5. Confirm your environment was installed.
-    - Type `conda list` to display the list of your locally installed environments.
+    - Type `conda env list` to display the list of your locally installed environments.
         - You should see 2 environments:
             - `base`
             - `dojo-env`